2. Research

 Research can make or break the success of a project.
 What kind of research are we talking about here, you may ask?

 We need to understand your market and your customers.
-Is the sector on the up or on the decline?
+Is your sector on the up or the decline?
 What opportunities could there be going forward?
 What has worked in the past for you?
 What hasn't worked for you?
+Whilst we are experienced web designers in Aberdeen, we have worked with a variety of businesses globally and can use that experience to really understand your customers.

 Competition

-In this stage we are very wary of looking into your competition and trying to imitate them.
+One of the biggest mistakes is copying your competition for ideas and features of your site.
 It may well be that they have copied from another business.
-You may have heard the term “the blind leading the blind” and it certainly can be applied here in some situations.
-You to stand out from your competition and definitely not copy them!
-It is lazy and it's too crucial to a business not to differentiate in your market.
-It can make or break a business and there have been far too many failures not to take this very seriously.
+Then, they copied from another competitor.
+It's highly likely they are copying the wrong thing.
+You may have heard the term "the blind leading the blind", and it certainly can be applied here.
+You have to stand out from your competition and definitely not copy them!
+It is lazy, and it's too crucial for a business not to differentiate in your market.
+It can make or break a business, and there have been far too many failures not to take this very seriously.

 How do you stand against your competition?
 What is the difference between you and them?
-It's likely that your clients or customers will be weighing up different factors between you and your competition.
+Your clients or customers will likely be weighing up different factors between you and your competition.
 What is the one thing that you want to be known for?
-That single clear outstanding differentiator should be known right throughout your employees and of course, it should be on your website.
-The many businesses that we will work either have no clear differentiators or they have too many.
+That single clear, outstanding differentiator should be known right throughout your business and by all employees knowing it like the back of their hand.
+Of course, your unique selling proposition(USP) should be on your website.
+The many businesses that we work with either have no clear differentiators, or they have too many.
 One is the magic number here.
-In today's competitive business world it's hard enough to get one message to stick never mind 2 or 3 varying loose ones.
+In today's competitive business world, it's hard enough to get one message to stick, never mind two or three in a scattergun approach.

 Known For

-What is it you are known for?
+What are you known for?
 That's a great question and can reveal your USP.
-Again, 1 clear and tangible thing, not many.
+Again, one clear and tangible thing, not many.
 I can't stress that enough.
 Most businesses have no clear identifier or have too many.
-People don't have the time or the patience to read between the lines, you must state clearly why you are different your website.
+People don't have the time or the patience to read between the lines.
+You must state clearly on your website why you are different from your competition.